Tuugboat/StatLearn_Homework/Homework_3/Homework_3_Writeup.md

 ideal, for obvious reasons, but is required by some technical limitations.

+For this problem, we also scale all of our data (except dummy variables) by 2 standard deviations.
+This is mainly to regularize weights for the KNN model, but also to make interperetation of the results somewhat easier along the way.

 We also want to preserve a chunk of data for the last few steps of this problem as a sanity check, so 20% of our dataset is reserved as a validation set.